ironhacks/docs/docs/index.md

 ## Background

 IronHacks brings together a virtual hacking community who participate in high-energy IronHacks challenges.
 The IronHacks platform offers participants a no setup workspace and many powerful features.
-Participants get access to a Juypter Lab, BIG datasets, dashboards, tutorials so that they can excel in data exploration, prediction and visualization.
+Participants get access to a [Juypter Lab with GPU](https://ironhub.live/hub/login), BIG datasets, dashboards, tutorials so that they can excel in data exploration, prediction and visualization.
 The platform is accessible [here](https://ironhacks.com)

 ## Features

-During an iterative multiphase process, the competing participants have access to tutorials, standardized libraries and packages, and virtual help sessions.
+During an iterative multiphase process, the competing participants have access to GPUs, tutorials, standardized libraries and packages, and virtual help sessions.
 After each phase, submissions are evaluated within a few hours or days with the help of machine intelligence and human experts.
 Real-time and targeted feedback accelerate learning and facilitate participants in hacking complex problems.

 - Challenges - Easy access to past, current, and future challenges
 - Workspace - A workspace that integrates to Jupyter Lab and Big Query that allows you to hack in the cloud with no set-up time and costs